 When building links, you should point them to web pages related to that keyword.

-For example, if you’re writing a piece of content about social media, you would want the links to point on that page, rather than your homepage with random marketing content.
+For example, if you're writing a piece of content about social media, you would want the inbound links to point on that page, rather than your homepage with random marketing content.

 Pro Tip: It’s better to get a few backlinks from relevant authoritative sites than from many small and unrelated sites.
-For reference, see picture below.
+For reference, see the picture below.